yunong713/Applied-Data-Science-with-Python-Coursera/README.md

 #### This is an intermediate level course specialization of applying Data Science using Python.

-#### Course 1: Introduction to Data Science in Python focused on using Pandas and Numpy libraries to manpuplate data.
+#### Course 1: Introduction to Data Science in Python focused on using Pandas and Numpy libraries to manipuplate data.